laravel/docs/sail.md

 composer require laravel/sail --dev
 ```

 After Sail has been installed, you may run the `sail:install` Artisan command.
-This command will publish Sail's `docker-compose.yml` file to the root of your application:
+This command will publish Sail's `docker-compose.yml` file to the root of your application and modify your `.env` file with the required environment variables in order to connect to the Docker services:

 ```shell
 php artisan sail:install